Dari (درى)

-Dari is the the variety of Persian spoken in Afghanistan, where it is one of the two official languages and is used as a lingua franca among the different language communities.
-About 5 million people speak Dari in Afghanistan.
-There are also about 2.5 million Dari speakers in the Iran and Pakistan.
+Dari is the the variety of Persian spoken in Afghanistan, where it is one of the two official languages, along with Pashto, and is used as a lingua franca among the different language communities.
+Dari is also used as the medium of instruction in Afghan schools.

 Dari is written with a version of the Perso-Arabic script.